 Silent Ethos in Corporate Sphere

 Hmmm…ever heard of office politics?
-Let’s talk about corporate sphere and its ethos.
+Let’s talk about the corporate sphere and its ethos.

 Some weeks ago, a junior colleague sent me messages asking about how I multitask to get my responsibilities at work done.
 I smiled and was surprised someone thinks about me in that light.
 I honestly told her I wasn’t always like she described, I grew into it and I am still growing then I shared a couple of tips with her.